verbb/formie/docs/developers/custom-field.md

 `cssClasses()` | To output a field component for the CSS classes.
 `containerAttributesField()` | To output a field component for the container attributes.
 `inputAttributesField()` | To output a field component for the input attributes.
+`prePopulate()` | To output a field component for the pre-populate setting.
+`enableConditionsField()` | To output a field component for the enable conditions setting.
+`conditionsField()` | To output a field component for the conditions settings.
+`enableContentEncryptionField()` | To output a field component for the enable content encryption setting.
+`visibility()` | To output a field component for the visibility setting.
+`columnTypeField()` | To output a field component for the database column type setting.
+`fieldSelectField()` | To output a field component to select another field in the form.
+`matchField()` | To output a field component for the match field setting.

 ### Options
 Some fields like a select or radio buttons can provide an `options` attribute.